 Who is the volunteer coordinator and what experience does he/she have?

 Whenever possible, try to talk to the volunteer coordinator beforehand.
-Ask for their time within the organization and previous volunteering experience.
-At vofair.org, we interview the volunteer coordinators in front of a camera and we publish the videos on project profile pages, so that the future volunteers could have the chance to know more about the person they’ll likely be spending a lot of time with.
+Ask about their time with the organization and previous volunteering experience.
+At vofair.org, we interview the volunteer coordinators in front of a camera and publish the videos on project profile pages, so that the future volunteers could have the chance to know more about the person they’ll likely be spending a lot of time with.

 What is the final purpose of the whole project?
 Who are the beneficiaries?

-You might be so excited about going abroad to volunteer that you might forget the most important part – who will actually benefit from your hard work?
+You might be so excited about going abroad to volunteer that you might forget the most important part: who will actually benefit from your hard work?
 Make sure that you know the mission of the project and the organization as a whole.
 Are your future tasks in line with the mission?
 If you are going to be working directly with people, especially children, the time you spend there is really important.
-We recommend you review our short guide and make sure you volunteer long enough according to psychologists´ recommendations.

 What do former volunteers say?

 You will get the most honest reviews from former volunteers.
 Sometimes it is hard to obtain their contact information from the hosting organization (and even then, they might only connect you to ones they’ve chosen).
 Try searching via online forums and LinkedIn.
 If you manage to contact them, ask about what they loved and gained, but also asked about their most difficult times and how the experience might have been different than they expected.

 All these precautions will reduce any types of risks when volunteering abroad.
 Best of luck in your volunteer opportunities and changing the world for a better place!